WYDOT Administers a Wide Range of Transportation Functions

 WYDOT Executive Staff Members

-Overall leadership for WYDOT is provided by Director Bill Panos and his executive staff team who administer five divisions: Gregg Fredrick (Chief Engineer), Christine Yaffa (Aeronautics - Interim), Dennis Byrne (Chief Financial Officer), Keith Fulton (Engineering and Planning), Mark Gillett (Operations), Pat Lewis (Chief Technology Officer), Col. Kebin Haller (Highway Patrol) and Taylor Rossetti (Support Services).
+Overall leadership for WYDOT is provided by Director Bill Panos and his executive staff team who administer eight organizations: Gregg Fredrick (Chief Engineer), Christine Yaffa (Aeronautics - Interim), Dennis Byrne (Chief Financial Officer), Keith Fulton (Engineering and Planning), Mark Gillett (Operations), Pat Lewis (Chief Technology Officer), Col. Kebin Haller (Highway Patrol) and Taylor Rossetti (Support Services).